MSFT Forecast Today

 What's going on with MSFT right now?

-Can Microsoft turn strong AI demand into a cleaner breakout from here?
+Can Microsoft turn a shaky rebound into a cleaner recovery from here?

 Constructive but Volatile